 1. In 2018, the Group entered into finance leases with a corporate customer ("Customer E"), which is an independent third party, in respect of sale and leaseback of vehicles.
 The aggregate net financing amount under such finance leases was approximately RMB46.1 million for the year ended 31 December 2018.
 The total contract yield of such finance leases was approximately 22.7% (which was calculated by dividing the total finance leasing income by the aggregate net financing amount of such finance leases).
 The average term of the finance leases was approximately 36.0 months and Customer E would make either monthly or quarterly repayment to the Group.
-In 2020, the Group entered into a debt restructuring with customer E, the aggregated net financing amount of such finance leases under the debt restructuring was approximately 33.46% (which was calculated by dividing the total finance leasing income by the aggregate net finance leases).
-The average term of the finance monthly 33.46% (which was calculated by dividing the total finance leasing income by the aggregate net financing amount of such finance leases under the debt restructuring was approximately 33.46% (which was calculated by dividing the total finance leasing income by the aggregate net financing amount of such finance leases).
-The average term of the finance leases under the debt restructuring was approximately 33.46% (which was calculated by dividing the total finance leasing income by the aggregate net financing amount of such finance leases).
+In 2020, the Group entered into a debt restructuring with customer E, the aggregated net financing amount of such finance leases under the debt restructuring was approximately RMB52.14 million.
+The total contract yield of such finance leases under the debt restructuring was approximately 33.46% (which was calculated by dividing the total finance leasing income by the aggregate net financing amount of such finance leases).
 The average term of the finance leases under the debt restructuring was approximately 66 months and Customer E would make monthly repayment to the Group.
 Pursuant to Rule 17.15 of the GEM Listing Rules, the relevant advance to Customer E exceeded 8% under the assets ratio defined under Rule 19.07(1) of the GEM Listing Rules.